artreadelfshophome

 Bikes, Trikes, and riding lawn mowers, are just too big to wrap.
 Not to mention a real pain to get in the house.
 There are two ways to handle these.

-1. Take a picture of the item, and wrap it.
+1. Take a picture of the item, and wrap the picture.

 2. Wrap something that goes with it, and watch their face as figure out what is happening.